skooter500/dt508-gameprogramming-2015/README.md

 ![Sketch](images/p9.png)

 Add colours and invent your own designs and upload your pictures to the slack!
-When you are done, log on to webcourses and do the MCQ.
+There is no mcq today.